-Type of study/data Test substance, Relevant information about the study (as applicable) Observations Reference short-term in vivo study to detect disruption of fetal testosterone synthesis in rats exposed in utero. rats from GD 14 to GD 18, the testes of fetal male rats were removed and incubated in media for ex vivo testis hormone production for 3 hours.
-Doses: 0, 200, 300, 400, 500 mg/kg bw on testosterone levels at doses 200-500 mg/kg/day.
+Type of study/data Test substance, Relevant information about the study (as applicable) Observations Reference among the chemicals tested in the study (e.g. BPA).
+Non-guideline short-term in vivo study to detect disruption of fetal testosterone synthesis in rats exposed in utero.
+BPAF BPAF was given to pregnant rats from GD 14 to GD 18, the testes of fetal male rats were removed and incubated in media for ex vivo testis hormone production for 3 hours.
+Doses: 0, 200, 300, 400, 500 mg/kg bw BPAF exposure had no effect on testosterone levels at doses 200-500 mg/kg/day.
+Furr et al 2014.